Have an old dresser in need of repurposing? It’s incredibly easy to turn a dresser into a DIY TV stand with just a few simple steps.

-One type of furniture I’ve always hated, just as a rule, is the entertainment center.
+One type of furniture I’ve always disliked, just as a rule, is the entertainment center.
 You know, that big, clunky piece of furniture that houses your television and all of the other components?
-The one that is never actually good-looking in any way, shape or form?
+The one that is almost never actually good-looking in any way, shape or form?

 Yeah, they’re not my favorite.